 Rally de Portugal's history starts in 1975, succeeding to Rally TAP, with an organization by Automóvel Club de Portugal.
 The names of the most famous international rally drivers are written in its ranking (Photos from Martin Holmes and Interslide)

-TAP Rally, and later Portugal Rally, has been responsible for glorious pages of success in World Championship history, having been awarded for five times the title of “Best Rally in the World”.
+TAP Rally, and later Rally de Portugal, has been responsible for glorious pages of success in the World Championship history, having been awarded for five times the title of “Best Rally in the World”.
 In 2000, it was considered “The Most Improved Rally of the Year”.

-After having been withdrawn from the WRC calendar by FIA, the new ACP board, formed after President Carlos Barbosa’s election, worked very hard from 2004 to put the Rally de Portugal back in the WRC calendar, what was achieved in 2007, with the Algarve roads as scenery.
+After having been withdrawn from the WRC calendar by FIA, the new ACP board, formed after President Carlos Barbosa’s election, worked very hard from 2004 onwards to put the Rally de Portugal back in the WRC calendar.
+This was achieved in 2007, with the Algarve and Baixo Alentejo roads as scenery.

-As a result of the events rotation within the WRC calendar, Portugal Rally has been out of the 2008 Championship, but was back in 2009, receiving the unanimous applause from drivers, sporting authorities and Media.
+From then on, except for the 2008 edition as a result of the events rotation within the WRC calendar, the Rally de Portugal has never again been left out of the World Rally Championship, having deserved unanimous applause from drivers, sporting authorities and Media.

 Podium – Drivers